-We currently have commitments to purchase 156 aircraft scheduled for delivery through 2025.
+We currently have unconditional purchase commitments for 128 aircraft scheduled for delivery through 2025.
 All of these commitments arise from fixed price purchase agreements with Boeing, Airbus and other third parties, and may include escalation provisions.
 Under certain circumstances, we have the right to alter the mix of aircraft types ultimately acquired.
 The manufacturers have informed us of delivery delays relating to certain aircraft and engines, including as a result of the Boeing MAX situation described below.
-COVID-19 has also impacted aircraft manufacturers due to temporary closures of certain assembly and supplier facilities.
-We are in active discussions with Boeing and Airbus to determine the estimated impact and duration of delivery delays.
+The COVID-19 pandemic has also impacted aircraft manufacturers due to temporary closures of certain assembly and supplier facilities (Note 2).
+We are in active discussions with Boeing and Airbus to determine the estimated impact and duration of delivery delays given the recent adjustments to their production systems.
 Our leases contain lessee cancellation clauses related to aircraft delivery delays, typically for delays greater than one year.
 Our purchase agreements with Boeing and Airbus contain similar clauses.

 In March 2019, the Federal Aviation Administration issued an order to suspend operations of all Boeing 737 MAX aircraft in the U.S. and by U.S. aircraft operators.
 Non-U.S. civil aviation authorities have also issued directives to similar effect.
-Boeing has suspended deliveries of the Boeing 737 MAX until clearance is granted by the appropriate regulatory authorities.
-As a result, we have incurred delays and expect to incur future delays on our scheduled Boeing 737 MAX deliveries.
-Prior to the grounding, we had delivered seven Boeing 737 MAX aircraft that are currently on lease to four airline customers and we currently have 94 Boeing 737 MAX aircraft on order.
+Boeing has suspended deliveries of the Boeing 737 MAX until clearance is granted by the appropriate regulatory authorities and we are unable to speculate as to when this may occur.
+Even after the clearance is granted, Boeing's ability to deliver 737 MAX aircraft may be impacted as a result of the COVID-19 pandemic (Note 2).
+As a result, we have incurred significant delays and expect to incur future delays on our scheduled Boeing 737 MAX deliveries.
+Prior to the grounding, we had delivered seven Boeing 737 MAX aircraft that are currently on lease to four airline customers and we are currently committed to take delivery of 72 Boeing 737 MAX aircraft.
 The commitment schedule below reflects our estimate of when the Boeing 737 MAX deliveries will resume.

-The following table presents the estimated remaining payments for the purchase of aircraft as of May 18, 2020, including adjustments made subsequent to March 31, 2020 (In Thousands):
+The following table presents the estimated remaining payments for the purchase of aircraft as of November 5, 2020, including adjustments made subsequent to September 30, 2020 (In Thousands):